In a February 2021, we received a call from a town near Toledo…

 14 hours travelling

 “We left Barcelona with the van and the greyhound carrier at 4 in the morning.
-Melanie, Víctor, Yo, Pau with the two cameras and Pablo with the sound equipment.
+Melanie, Víctor, Pau and me with the two cameras and Pablo with the sound equipment.
 The city is different at this time – there was no traffic.
-I drove about 3 hours and then stopped for breakfast and change driver.
+I drove about 3 hours and then stopped for breakfast and to change driver.
 While we went down to Consuegra, Víctor and Pau began to record material for the sequence of Lolita’s trip inside her carrier.

 We recorded a lot of Pablo’s material with Lolita because we knew that the relationship between them was the most emotional point in the story.
 It was Pablo who saved Lolita’s life.
 It was he who gave her the opportunity to start her life from scratch.”

 In the afternoon Pablo took us to the place where he had found Lolita; an abandoned country house.
 Pablo called him: “The Galgos Cemetery”, and when we entered, we understood why.
 Among the stones and fallen beams we find the bones of a couple of dead greyhounds and the remains of several hanging ropes.

 “I will never forget the look she had”Richard